Jonathan Tisch

 Jonathan Mark Tisch (born December 7, 1953) is an American businessman.
-He is the CEO of American luxury hospitality company Loews Hotels.
+He is the former CEO of American luxury hospitality company Loews Hotels.
 Tisch is also a board member of the Tribeca Film Institute.

-He is a co-owner, of the New York Giants.
+He is a co-owner of the New York Giants.
 He served as co-chairman of the 2014 NY/NJ Super Bowl host committee.

 Career

-Tisch was named chairman of Loews Hotels (a wholly-owned subsidiary of Loews Corporation) in 1989.
+Tisch was named chairman of Loews Hotels (a wholly owned subsidiary of Loews Corporation) in 1989.

 Tisch initiated the Loews Hotels Good Neighbor Policy over 20 years ago, one of the first of its kind in the hospitality industry.

 Tisch serves as Chairman Emeritus of the U.S. Travel Association, the national non-profit association representing all segments of the multibillion-dollar travel industry.
 For six years, he served as Chairman of NYC & Company, the city's official tourism marketing agency and convention and visitors bureau.

 In the aftermath of September 11, Tisch served as Chairman of New York Rising, a task force set committed to reviving tourism in New York City.
 Crain's New York Business named Tisch one of the "Top Ten Most Influential Business Leaders" and he was named "CEO of the Year" by the Executive Council of New York in 2006.

 He is a co-owner of the New York Football Giants.
 He also serves on the board of directors of the New York Giants and is the team's Treasurer.
 In 2010, Tisch joined Jets owner Woody Johnson as co-chairs of the bid committee established to bring Super Bowl XLVIII to the New York/New Jersey metropolitan area, which happened in 2014 when the Super Bowl was played at MetLife Stadium.

+On December 31, 2024, Jonathan Tisch transitioned from director and co-chairman of Loews Corporation's Offices of the President to a Director Emeritus position, while continuing as Executive Chairman of Loews Hotels.

+Publications

 Books

 Tisch is the author of three books that explore his leadership philosophy, the role of the customer experience, and civic engagement: The Power of We: Succeeding Through Partnerships, Chocolates on the Pillow Aren't Enough: Reinventing the Customer Experience, and Citizen You: Doing Your Part to Change the World.

 Media

 He is the host of Beyond the Boardroom with Jonathan Tisch, where he interviews American businesspeople.
 In 2008, Tisch co-founded Walnut Hill Media, LLC, a separate, privately held company investing in a variety of media opportunities.
 Through Walnut Hill Media, Tisch is a minority investor in Tribeca Enterprises.
+Tisch appears as an actor in multiple films, including Confessions of a Shopaholic.